 All pricing information is available in Slovenian — just run it through Google Translate if necessary.

-You can buy top-ups anywhere you see the Izimobil sign.
-There’s a store locator here — keep the default Kartice za polnjenje option selected to see everywhere that can sell you credit.
+You can buy top-ups anywhere you see the Izimobil sign, and there’s a store locator here.
+Keep the default Kartice za polnjenje option selected to see everywhere that can sell you credit.

 Coverage and Data Speeds

 Coverage was rock-solid in and around Ljubljana, and everywhere else I tried it in Slovenia.
 Given that the network used by Izimobil covers nearly the entire country, you shouldn’t have a problem staying connected almost anywhere.

 Note: Slovenia is part of the European Union, so EU roaming regulations apply.
 These “roam like at home” rules ended roaming charges across much of Europe in 2017, letting you use a SIM card from any EU country across all the others at no extra charge.